 In the midst of this, the department and its faculty provide a flourishing artistic, performance and musical kaleidoscope of mentorship and instruction.
 On a visit to the department, one sees firsthand the murals created by students, and is serenaded by the vibrant sound of son jarocho, guitar and folklorico dance classes.

 Graduate and undergraduate academic programs in Chicana/o Studies are particularly suitable for students who are preparing to enter the fields of community service, local government, teaching or social work.
-It is also preparation for those intending to enter various graduate professional fields, such as history, sociology, psychology, library science, political science, social work, law and urban studies.
+It is also preparation for those intending to enter various graduate professional fields, such as history, sociology, psychology, library science, political science, social work, law, urban studies and environmental studies.
 The Chicana/o Studies Social Science Subject Matter Major Option provides a pathway to teaching Social Science/History to 6th-12th graders, as well as a B.A. in Chicana/o Studies.
 The program incorporates ethnic studies content and perspectives into state-adopted curriculum.
 Students successfully completing the program will not be required to take the California Subject Exam for Teachers (CSET).

-For nearly five decades, the Department of Chicana/o Studies is proud to have worked with students from the San Fernando Valley and the greater Los Angeles and Ventura County areas, as well as students from throughout the country and the world.
+For over five decades, the Department of Chicana/o Studies is proud to have worked with students from the San Fernando Valley and the greater Los Angeles and Ventura County areas, as well as students from throughout the country and the world.
 Indeed, Chicana/o Studies at CSUN continues to be at the forefront in “helping to form the future.”

 The Chicana/o Studies department helps students select the program and courses that best satisfy their individual needs and interests.
-Contact the department at (818) 677-2734 to schedule an appointment.
+Contact the department at (818) 677-2734 or firstname.lastname@example.org to schedule an appointment.
 The College of Humanities (COH) Student Services Center/EOP reviews students’ progress to ensure that the requirements of a major or minor in Chicana/o Studies are fulfilled.
 Call (818) 677-4784 or (818) 677-4767 to schedule an appointment with the COH Student Services Center/EOP.

 The interdisciplinary nature of undergraduate and graduate degrees in Chicana/o Studies prepares students for work in a wide range of fields.
 Students find employment in areas such as education, community and social services, law, government, counseling, the performing arts, probation and business.
-In addition, Chicana/o Studies provides students with many pathways for graduate work in areas that include education, history, political science, sociology, social work, women’s studies, ethnic studies, urban studies, law and the arts.
+In addition, Chicana/o Studies provides students with many pathways for graduate work in areas that include education, history, political science, sociology, social work, women’s studies, ethnic studies, urban studies, law, environmental studies and the arts.

 Clubs and Societies